 - The PPA office tries to provide the latest information about the MCAT, as it becomes available to us, but you can also obtain the most updated information at AAMC MCAT Homepage.

-Registering for the MCAT Early!
-MCAT registration for January dates are usually available in Oct. of previous year.
-Registration for April-Sept. dates are usually available in mid-Feb.
-If you are trying to register for the MCAT on a published date, and see no nearby seats, this will be because the seats have already been filled.
+Register for the MCAT Early!
+MCAT registration for January dates are usually available in October of the previous year.
+Registration for April-September dates are usually available in mid-February If you are trying to register for the MCAT on a published date and see no nearby seats, this will be because the seats have already been filled.

 There are three possible centralized application services processing primary applications for US med schools.
 (There are a handful of private med schools which are not affiliated with any of these centralized services and require other applications.
 Information for those schools is available on each of their websites.)